microsoft/AzureTipsAndTricks/blog/tip73.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 73 - Send Emails through Azure with C# and SendGrid"
+title: "Tip 73 - Send Emails through Azure with C# and SendGrid"
 excerpt: "Learn how to send emails through Azure with C# and SendGrid"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-01-03 17:00:00
 ---

-## Send Emails through Azure with C# and SendGrid
+#### Send Emails through Azure with C# and SendGrid

 In this post, I'll walk through the process that I completed to create an account with SendGrid and send an email with C#.